maja1305/Preparing-for-Influenza-season/README.md

 - When should temporary staff be sent to each state?
 - How many staff are needed in each state during peak influenza periods?
 # Data & Tools
-The analysis uses publicly available data to understand influenza trends and staffing needs across the US:
+**Data:** The analysis uses publicly available data to understand influenza trends and staffing needs across the US:

 - Influenza deaths by geography (Source: CDC).
 - Population data by geography, time, age, and gender (Source: US Census Bureau).

+**Tools:**

+Excel (data cleaning, analysis, and visualization), PowerPoint and Tableau for visualization.